javabean/Dockerfiles/transmission/README.txt

 What? (purpose)
 ===============

-Transmission-based bittorrent server
+Transmission-based bittorrent server, with integrated Bluetack level 1 ip block list (refreshed at launch)

 Do not put as-is on an external network since there is no ACL!
-(You will need to shut down the container and edit settings.json should you want to add ACL: https://trac.transmissionbt.com/wiki/EditConfigFiles)
+(You will need to shut down the container and edit `settings.json` should you want to add ACL: https://trac.transmissionbt.com/wiki/EditConfigFiles)